 Richard from London downloaded a game online.
 The game kept crashing so he contacted the company that sold it to him online.
 They told him he had no rights as they had fulfilled their end of the bargain by allowing him to download.

 Again, this was the wrong information.
 The Consumer Rights Act introduced a new concept by providing consumers rights with digital downloads.
 The basic position is that the quality of the digital content of downloads (such as games) must be satisfactory.
-Here, it clearly wasn’t so Richard is entitled to a refund.
+Here it clearly wasn’t and so Richard is entitled to a refund.